 Doug Brambaugh and Linda Brumbaugh

-Need for parent/teacher instruction: varies by age; high for lower levels
+Need for parent/teacher instruction: varies by age and ability

 Prep time needed: none